apache/spark/docs/metrics.rst

-executor.open_slots                             Number of of open slots on executor executor.queued_tasks                           Number of queued tasks on executor executor.running_tasks                          Number of running tasks on executor
+executor.open_slots                             Number of of open slots on executor executor.queued_tasks                           Number of queued tasks on executor executor.running_tasks                          Number of running tasks on executor pool.starving_tasks.<pool_name>                 Number of starving tasks in the pool
 =============================================== ========================================================================

 Timers